JuliaLang/www.julialang.org/blog/2022/04/simple-chains.md

 Latency before the first epoch begins training is problematic, but SimpleChains.jl is fast once compiled.
 Post-compilation, the 10980XE was around 70% faster than Flux with the A100 GPU.
-The 1165G7, a laptop CPU featuring AVX512, was competive, handily trouncing any of the competing machine learning libraries when they were run on CPU, and even beat PyTorch on a V100.
+The 1165G7, a laptop CPU featuring AVX512, was competive, handily trouncing any of the competing machine learning libraries when they were run on far beefier CPUs, and even beat PyTorch on both the V100 and A100.
 Again, we stress that this test case followed the more typical machine learning uses and thus was able to use batching to even make GPUs viable: for many use cases of SimpleChains.jl this is not the case and thus the difference is even larger.